afriedman886/phase-0-tracks/web_dev/request_cycle/http_requests.md

 ###What is the difference between a GET request and a POST request?
 When might each be used?
 - GET requests data from the server; all required data is included in the URL, so it is not very secure and shouldn't include sensitive info like passwords; good for a database inquiry
-- POST submits data to be processed by the server; it is more secure than a GET request because any submitted info is included in the body of the html rather than the URL
+- POST submits data to be processed by the server; it is more secure than a GET request because any submitted info is included in the body of the html rather than the URL; good for entering/updating account info

 ###Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?